retry51776/notes/development/ai/prompt.md

 # Prompt
-- ChatGPT, please scan these documents (provide document names or location) and summarize the main points for me.
+- ChatGPT, please scan these documents https://github.com/retry51776/notes/tree/main/psychology and summarize the main points for me.
 Include key information such as main ideas, key findings, and conclusions.

 - Analogy the following text tone and voice: then rephrase this